 These cells are often unhealthy (dysplastic) and are destroyed soon after leaving the bone marrow.
 People with MDS feel very tired, weak and bleed or bruise more easily because they cannot produce enough healthy blood cells.

 Some people with more severe MDS have chemotherapy and a small number of people may need to have a stem cell transplant.
-This will be an allograft transplant – when your new stem cells are donated by someone else.
+This will be an allogeneic transplant – when your new stem cells are donated by someone else.

-Information published: 12/02/21
+Information published: 24/01/23

 Next review due: 24/01/24